 If you suffer from back pain, you should do everything in your power to eliminate the cause.
 In my experience over the years, I have seen too many doctors, trainers, or therapists simply tell back patients they need to do some exercises in the office when they present with back pain.

-Exercise will seem like the best approach if you suffer from back pain, right?
+Exercise will seem the best approach if you suffer back pain, right?
 Have you noticed that most exercises make your pain worse?
 Another way to look at this is if your front end is out of alignment, would you drive your car harder and faster?
 No, of course not.
-By doing this, you may cause wear and tear and more significant problems.
+Doing this may cause wear and tear and more significant problems.

 Before you seek treatment for your back pain, you should give yourself a moment to think about your structure.
 You might be experiencing back pain because of lifestyle changes, posture problems, or whatever.
 It is more precisely the result of abnormal patterns of movement and motor control that causes these pains.
 For example, in modern times, we have many people with intolerant backs due to flexion (bending forward).
 Seat cushions can help prevent that.

-Sitting hunched forward, exercising inflexion, or even bending over to pick up something can exacerbate your pain and keep your tissues from healing.
+Sitting hunched forward, exercising (in flexion), or bending over to pick up something can exacerbate your pain and keep your tissues from healing.
 Therefore, to ensure that your muscles, joints, and discs recover fully, you must figure out your specific pain triggers and avoid them.

 Seat Cushions Help Spinal Stability

-In terms of the spine, many ‘ergonomic’ or ‘orthopaedic’ office chairs have little value in terms of stability.
-A balanced body is an important thing, but it does nothing to address a non-stable spine.
+In terms of the spine, many ‘ergonomic’ or ‘orthopedic’ office chairs have little value in terms of stability.
+A balanced body is even more important, but it does nothing to address a non-stable spine.
 Rotation, bending, and compression may all be sensitive for unstable spines.

 An ideal spine can only be achieved when the entire musculature, including the anterior chain (front) and posterior chain (back) muscles, is strengthened in a balanced manner.
-It is usually not beneficial to concentrate on a single muscle since it tends to create patterns that result in a lesser degree of stability.
+Concentrating on a single muscle is usually not beneficial since it tends to create patterns that result in a lesser degree of stability.
 It is essential to consider this point when discussing the best back pain office chair cushion later.

 Many forms of therapy aim to strengthen muscles and increase the range of motion in the spine.
-There is a downside to this: people who have too much flexibility in their back are more likely to encounter future back problems.
+This is a downside: people with too much flexibility in their back are more likely to encounter future back problems.